nf-shopify/min-max-order-quantity/README.md

 pnpm run dev
 ```

 Open the URL generated in your console.
-Once you grant permission to the app, you can start development (such as generating extensions).
+Once you grant permission to the app, you can start to to test the function in your store.

 ## Developer resources